nostrenz/kosuzu/README.md

 `git submodule update --init --recursive`

 2) Depending on your system, you might need to replace `#include <zlib.h>` with `#include <QtZlib/zlib.h>` for all .cpp and .h files in `lib/QuaZIP/quazip` to use Qt's internal zlib library.
-Otherwise the project might file to compile.
+Otherwise the project might fail to compile.

 3) Open the `Kosuzu.pro` file in QtCreator.